zgchen33/GazeTR_demo/README.md

 ### 3. Run demo
     python run_demo.py

-This will collect user calibration data (9-point by default) and fine-tune the gaze network with it.
-The calibration targets are the letter 'E' shown on a 3x3 grid on the screen in any of the 4 orientations: up, down, left or right.
-The user must press the corresponding arrow key to advance to the next calibration target, otherwise another randomly oriented target will be shown again at the same screen location.
-After calibration, the updated gaze network will be used to continuously compute the user's on-screen point-of-regard and shown on the display.
+Without calibration, the gaze network will be used to continuously compute the user's on-screen point-of-regard and shown on the display.

 ### Best practices: